|

 road to prosperity is found by selling your products,

+not your assets.
 The SP complains that the West "already knows the

 regional devastation that can be caused by a central